latelan/Icomania/README.md

 Icomania
 ========

-A guess card game written by assembly
+A guess card game written by assembly language.